 NOTICE: During your first sync, you'll have to accept the license agreement of the Google Play Services SDK.

 The checkout size is large due the use of the Chromium build toolchain and many dependencies.
 Estimated size:

 $ git config branch.autosetupmerge always $ git config branch.autosetuprebase always

-$ cd src $ git checkout master $ git new-branch your-branch-name
+$ cd src $ git checkout main $ git new-branch your-branch-name

 NOTICE: if you get